F5Networks/f5-openstack-hot/experimental/templates/standalone/1nic/README.md

 ## Introduction

-This solution uses a Heat Orchestration Template to launch a 1-NIC deployment of a BIG-IP VE in an Openstack Private Cloud.
+This solution uses a Heat Orchestration Template to launch a 1-NIC deployment of a BIG-IP VE in an OpenStack Private Cloud.
 Traffic flows from the BIG-IP VE to the application servers.
 This is the standard Cloud design where the compute instance of F5 is running with a single interface, which processes both management and data plane traffic.
 This is a traditional model in the cloud where the deployment is considered one-armed.

 The **standalone** heat orchestration template incorporates existing networks defined in Neutron.

 ## Prerequisites and configuration notes
   - Management Interface IP is determined via DHCP.
-  - If you do not specify a URL override (the parameter name is f5_cloudlibs_url_override), the default location is GitHub and the subnet for the management network requires a route and access to Internet for the initial configuration to download the BIG-IP cloud library.
+  - If you do not specify a URL override (the parameter name is **f5_cloudlibs_url_override**), the default location is GitHub and the subnet for the management network requires a route and access to Internet for the initial configuration to download the BIG-IP cloud library.
-  - If you specify a value for f5_cloudlibs_url_override or f5_cloudlibs_tag, ensure that corresponding hashes are valid by either updating scripts/verifyHash or by providing a f5_cloudlibs_verify_hash_url_override value.
+  - If you specify a value for **f5_cloudlibs_url_override** or **f5_cloudlibs_tag**, ensure that corresponding hashes are valid by either updating **scripts/verifyHash** or by providing a **f5_cloudlibs_verify_hash_url_override** value.
-  - :exclamation:**Important**: This [article](https://support.f5.com/csp/article/K13092#userpassword) contains links to information regarding BIG-IP user and password management.
+  - **Important**: This [article](https://support.f5.com/csp/article/K13092#userpassword) contains links to information regarding BIG-IP user and password management.
 Please take note of the following when supplying password values:
       - The BIG-IP version and any default policies that may apply
       - Any characters recommended that you avoid
   - This template leverages the built in heat resource type *OS::Heat::WaitCondition* to track status of onboarding by sending signals to the orchestration API.